Category Archives: Greek Royals

 by Scott Mehl © Unofficial Royalty 2019

 Princess Marie Bonaparte was the wife of Prince George of Greece and Denmark, the second son of King George I of the Hellenes and Grand Duchess Olga Konstantinovna of Russia.
 She was born on July 2, 1882, in Saint-Cloud, France, the only child of Prince Roland Bonaparte and Marie-Félix Blanc.
-Her maternal grandfather was François Blanc, who was the principal developer of Monte Carlo and the Monte Carlo Casino in Monaco.
+Her maternal grandfather was François Blanc, the principal developer of Monte Carlo and the Monte Carlo Casino in Monaco.
 On her paternal side, Marie was the great-granddaughter of Prince Lucien Bonaparte, a younger brother of Emperor Napoleon I.

 Princess Marie was raised in a life of privilege.
 Her grandfather François Blanc had amassed a large fortune that passed to his children upon his death in 1877.
 From this money, Marie inherited a large amount following her mother’s death (just a month after Marie was born).
 As an only child, she was raised in Saint-Cloud and in Paris, and occasionally joined her father on his geographical and botanical expeditions around the world.
-Her education, provided by a series of nannies and tutors, was overseen by her domineering paternal grandmother, Princess Pierre Bonaparte (née Éléonore-Justine Ruflin).
+Her education, provided by a series of nannies and tutors, was overseen by her domineering paternal grandmother Princess Pierre Bonaparte (née Éléonore-Justine Ruflin).
 A rather sheltered child, Marie often spent her time alone, in the company of her dolls, reading and writing in her journals.
 She became fluent in several languages and developed an early interest in the arts – particularly the theatre.

 Marie and George at their religious wedding in Athens, December 1907. source: Wikipedia

 In 1906, her father met with King George I of the Hellenes to discuss marriage to the King’s son, George.
-After their fathers had come to an agreement, Marie and George first met in July 1907 in Paris.
+After their fathers had agreed, Marie and George first met in July 1907 in Paris.
 A brief courtship ensued, and their engagement was announced on August 29, 1907.
 By this time, Marie was quite wealthy in her own right, receiving an annual income of 800,000 francs from a trust, as well as being the sole heir to her mother’s fortune.
 Following her father’s death, she inherited over 60 million francs.
-As part of the agreement, Marie retained sole control over her fortune, with Prince George refusing any sort of financial settlement or allowance.
+As part of the agreement, Marie retained sole control over her fortune, with Prince George refusing any financial settlement or allowance.
 The couple married first in a civil ceremony at the Town Hall in Paris on November 21, 1907, followed by a Greek Orthodox ceremony in Athens on December 12, 1907.

 The couple had two children: